pologora/auth_task/readme.md

 The following security measures have been implemented:

-- Encrypted passwords
+- Passwords are encrypted
-- Rate limiting
+- Rate limiting is enforced
-- JWT stored in cookies
+- JWT is stored in cookies
-- Limit failed login attempts.
-After multiple failed login attempts, the account will be temporarily blocked for a limited period
+- Failed login attempts are limited.
+After multiple unsuccessful attempts, the account will be temporarily blocked for a limited period
-- Security headers with `Helmet`
+- Security headers are configured with `Helmet`
-- Sanitizes user-supplied data to prevent MongoDB Operator Injection
+- User-supplied data is sanitized to prevent MongoDB Operator Injection
-- Limit body payload size
+- Body payload size is limited
+- All incoming data is validated before processing

 ## Api documentation